 written by David Steffen Clarkesworld continues strong this year with a mix of science fiction and fantasy, and edited by Neil Clarke, with Kate Baker producing and usually narrating the podcast.
 They published 80 stories in 2019 by my count.
 Their translation stories are many of my favorites, as they have been for the past … Continue reading The Best of Clarkesworld 2019

-written by David Steffen Lightspeed Magazine is the award-nominated science fiction magazine edited by John Joseph Adams, and their podcastis produced by the excellent Skyboat Media.
+written by David Steffen Lightspeed Magazine is the award-nominated science fiction magazine edited by John Joseph Adams, and their podcast is produced by the excellent Skyboat Media.
 They publish about half of the stories they publish in text.
-They published 52 stories in 2016.
-This year marked the publication of their People of Colo(u)r Destroy Science […]
+They published about 48 stories in the podcast.
+The stories eligible for the upcoming award season are … Continue reading The Best of Lightspeed 2019

 The first YouTube video received over seven million hits before being taken down.

 A shaky camera held by a giggling friend captured a teenage boy standing in a well-tended backyard.
 Dressed in cargo shorts, he stared solemnly down the lens before announcing, “I’m Shyam Rangaratnam, and this is the Eat Me Drink Me Challenge.”

 After taking a deep breath and a dramatic pause—as all on-line daredevils do before embarking on their potentially painful stunt—Shyam broke the seal on the familiar purple vial, and emptied the liquid onto his tongue.

 An audible poof sounded as the teenager twisted and writhed, shrinking away like an ice cube under running water.
 The camera zoomed into the grass, swishing back and forth before discovering miniature Shyam—no bigger than a salt shaker—cavorting through the leafy green jungle he’d thrown himself into.